-Before most people had even heard of tax breaks in Opportunity Zones, Lift Orlando was already breaking ground on a projects designed to rebuild the dilapidated-but-beloved neighborhoods west of downtown Orlando.
+Before most people had even heard of tax breaks in Opportunity Zones, Lift Orlando was already breaking ground on a project designed to rebuild the dilapidated-but-beloved neighborhoods west of downtown Orlando, partnering with lifelong residents like Tangia Smikle.

 Investing in the future of this community – located 15 miles from Disney World, a mile from downtown Orlando, and in the shadow of a newly refurbished stadium – didn’t start with an apartment complex (though that would come).
 It started with working cooperatively and gathering a team.
 And it meant, first, taking the time to learn about the area’s unique and rich history.